oughtinc/patchwork/README.md

 it doesn't track which work is actually required.
 It would be fairly straightforward to add the ability to avoid doing any unnecessary work.

+### "True" Reflection

+The current system allows trees of workspaces to be passed around, and each workspace includes a link to its predecessor, so some actions can be inferred.
+However, for all actions to be inferred (including pointer unlocking), we would probably need to reify the history of contexts in a way that's accessible through a pointer.
+This might in turn imply that contexts and actions should be instances of hypertext.

 ### Budgets

 The current system does not support budgets.
 This naively results in cases where